hashicorp/terraform-provider-google/website/docs/r/firebase_web_app.html.markdown

 - - -

+* `deletion_policy` -
+  (Optional)
+  (Optional) Set to `ABANDON` to allow the WebApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
+This is useful becaue the WebApp may be serving traffic.
+Set to `DELETE` to delete the WebApp.
+Default to `ABANDON`

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.